Nafiz43/ReACTive/README.md

 ![ReACTive Graph](img/net_graph.jpeg)
 *Figure 1: A snapshot of the ReACTive network graph*

 The tool displays an interactive network graph that adopts a directed acyclic graph (DAG) structure.
-It features circular nodes (color: light blue) representing ReACTs, rectangular nodes (color: light red) delineating features, and edges symbolizing articles.
+It features circular nodes (light blue) representing ReACTs, rectangular nodes (color: light red) delineating features, and edges symbolizing articles.
 Edges connect ReACTs to features, indicating the existence of at least one article observing the effect.
 The edges are weighted, representing the strength of the relationship.

 ## Development of the Tool